luigi311/tanoshi-extensions/Readme.md

 | 9   | Nhentai      | Use nhentai api with different path than 6 | Removed |
 | 10  | Mangakakalot |                                            | Active  |
 | 11  | Manganato    |                                            | Active  |

+## Diclaimer
+The developer of this application does not host any content and does not have affiliation with any content provider.